En español | If you haven’t scheduled your first colonoscopy yet, it’s high time you do.

 Risk factors to know

-Genetics Almost 30 percent of colorectal cancer patients have a family history of the disease.
-If you have a first-degree relative — defined as a parent, sibling or child — with colorectal cancer, you have up to four times the risk of developing it has someone without any family history.
-About 10 percent of the time, that's due to a hereditary condition such as Lynch syndrome or familial adenomatous polyposis.
+Genetics.
+Almost 30 percent of colorectal cancer patients have a family history of the disease.
+If you have a first-degree relative — defined as a parent, sibling or child — with colorectal cancer, you have up to four times the risk of developing it as someone without any family history.
+About 10 percent of the time, that’s due to a hereditary condition such as Lynch syndrome or familial adenomatous polyposis.
 If any of these diseases run in your family, you can undergo genetic testing to see if you have the cancer-causing gene mutation.

 Certain lifestyle factors seem to increase your risk.
 These include:

 Inactivity.
 People who are the most sedentary have up to a 50 percent increased risk of colon cancer.
 The good news is that if you become active when you’re older, you can likely lower that percentage.